-A new series of artist-guided explorations of Chicagoland, Navigations will launch from the neighborhoods of Edgewater, Rogers Park, and Uptown with self-activated projects created by Christa Donner, JeeYeun Lee, AJ McClenon, Izah Ransohoff + Ruby T, and JI Yang, shared and realized in public/common space.
+A new series of artist-guided projects, Navigations will launch from the neighborhoods of Edgewater, Rogers Park, and Uptown, with audience-activated prompts created by Christa Donner, John-Michael Korpal, JeeYeun Lee, AJ McClenon, Izah Ransohoff + Ruby T, and JI Yang, shared and realized in public/common space.

 Christa Donner is an artist, writer, and organizer who investigates the human/animal body and its metaphors.
 Her practice combines material exploration and social exchange to propose speculative models that move between the emotional architecture of our own bodies and the layered histories of the world we inhabit.
 Donner's work is exhibited widely, including projects for Gallery 400 (Chicago, USA), the Max Planck Institute for the History of Science (Berlin, Germany), BankArt NYK (Yokohama, Japan); Chiaki Kamikawa Contemporary Art (Paphos, Cyprus); the Museum Bellerive (Zurich, Switzerland), the Centro Columbo Americano (Medellin, Colombia), and throughout the United States.
 For more information, please visit christadonner.com.